ObaldThePedro/Cities-Frontend/README.md

 # Cities
-A web application that allows a user to compare two cities in several aspects, including cost of living, accomodation, business freedom, job salaries.
+A web application that allows a user to compare two cities in several aspects, including cost of living, accomodation, business freedom, job salaries...
+Dive in and try it out.